-New standards for park land were calculated for this Plan, based on an evaluation of West Linn's current level of service and residents' demand for additional park land to meet community recreation needs.
+New standards for park land have been calculated based on an evaluation of West Linn's current level of service and the amount of additional park land needed to support desired recreation opportunities throughout the community.

-Table 11 shows park acreage for each park type, based on the current inventory, along with the ratio of park acreage to the City's current population.
-The ratios indicate the level of service currently provided by the City.
-For all park types, the total LOS is 19.46 acres per 1,000 residents.
-This ratio is similar to the standard that proposed in the 1998 PROS Plan (19.10 acres/1000).
+Table 10 indicates the City's current level of service for providing park land, noting park acreage for each park type, along with the ratio of park acreage to the City's current population.
+For all park types combined, the total LOS is 23.69 acres per 1,000 residents.
+Reflecting the number of sites acquired with funds from the 1998 Bond, along with a significant increase in the number of passive-oriented parks, this ratio exceeds the standard that proposed in the 1998 PROS Plan (19.10 acres/1000).

-Table 11Current Level of Service
+Table 10Current Level of Service

-Park Classification Total City-Owned Acreage 1 Current Ratio 2
+Park Classification Total City-Owned Acreage Current Ratio 2

-Active-oriented parks 71.37 2.98 acres/1,000
+Active-oriented parks 75.29 3.14 acres/1,000

-Multi-use parks 166.77 6.96 acres/1,000
+Multi-use parks 163.3 6.81 acres/1,000

-Special use areas 14.04 0.59 acres/1,000
+Special use areas 41.3 1.72 acres/1,000

-Passive-oriented parks 214.17 8.93 acres/1,000
+Passive-oriented parks 288.09 12.02 acres/1,000

-Total 466.35 19.46 acres/1,000
+Total 567.98 23.69 acres/1,000